nobooli/POLton/docs/src/milestones.md

 ## October 30

-50k Youtube subscribers outfit reveal (Dress[)\
+50k Youtube subscribers outfit reveal (Dress[](https://www.youtube.com/watch?v=UC4Iuvwe9uo&feature=youtu.be&t=368))[\
-The pointy things on her crown are like horns.](https://www.youtube.com/watch?v=UC4Iuvwe9uo&feature=youtu.be&t=368) She initially thought of an armor (like Arthur's from Super Ghouls 'N Ghosts) as her 50k subs outfit idea.\
+The pointy things on her crown are like horns.](https://www.youtube.com/watch?v=UC4Iuvwe9uo&feature=youtu.be&t=368) [She initially thought of an armor (like Arthur's from Super Ghouls 'N Ghosts) as her 50k subs outfit idea.\
-When she thought about the armor, she said: "There's no point in wearing the armor if I immediately take it off anyway."
-This is her referencing the game Super Ghouls `N Ghosts.
+She didn't go with the idea because "There's no point in wearing the armor if I'm taking it off immediately anyway."
+This is her referencing the game Super Ghouls `N Ghosts.](https://www.youtube.com/watch?v=Y41t4bIxM-Q&feature=youtu.be&t=938)

 ## November 30